facebookresearch/hydra/website/docs/tutorials/basic/your_first_app/omegaconf_for_hydra_users.md

 title: Using the config object
 ---

-You configuration object is an instance of OmegaConf DictConfig.<br/>
+You configuration object is an instance of OmegaConf's DictConfig.
 Here are some of the basic features:

 ```yaml title="config.yaml"